plone/volto/docs/source/configuration/settings-reference.md

 !!! block ""

     A list of callables with signature `(middlewaresList) => middlewaresList`.
-    Such as callable receives the whole stack of middlewares used in Volto and they can add new middleware or tweak this list.
+    These callables receive the whole stack of middlewares used in Volto and they can add new middleware or tweak this list.

 ## Server-specific serverConfig